mercure-imaging/mercure/docs/install.rst

 Installation
 ============

-It is recommended to install Hermes on a Linux machine running Ubuntu Server 18.04 LTS 64bit (or newer).
+It is recommended to install mercure on a Linux machine running Ubuntu Server 18.04 LTS 64bit (or newer).
 The installer for the Ubuntu operating system can be downloaded at https://ubuntu.com/download/server

-.. note:: Hermes might run on other Linux flavors as well, but the installation instructions listed on this page will likely not be applicable without modification.
+.. note:: mercure might run on other Linux flavors as well, but the installation instructions listed on this page will likely not be applicable without modification.

-Installing Hermes
+Installing mercure
 -----------------

 After finishing the Ubuntu installation procedure, the Offis DICOM toolkit (DCMTK), gcc compiler, and jq need to be installed.
-A user called "hermes" should be created (the adduser command will ask for a password), and the Hermes installation file should be cloned using the shown Git command.
-By default, Hermes should be installed into the home directory of the user hermes.
+A user called "mercure" should be created (the adduser command will ask for a password), and the mercure installation file should be cloned using the shown Git command.
+By default, mercure should be installed into the home directory of the user mercure.

 Afterwards, the installation script should be executed.
-This will install the required Python runtime environment (Python 3.6 or higher) and create configuration files from the templates that are shipped with Hermes.
-Finally, the included ".service" files for running the Hermes modules as daemons need to be copied to the systemd folder and enabled via the "systemctl enable" command.
+This will install the required Python runtime environment (Python 3.6 or higher) and create configuration files from the templates that are shipped with mercure.
+Finally, the included ".service" files for running the mercure modules as daemons need to be copied to the systemd folder and enabled via the "systemctl enable" command.

 You can perform these steps by copying the commands listed below into a bash shell.
 It is assumed that you are logged in as user with sudo rights.